hdorgeval/learn-avesta/README.md

 ### Q: How complete and accurate is the information provided on the companion web site?

 [The companion web site](https://learn-avesta.org) is a work in progress.
 It reflects only my own current understanding of the language.
-Feel free to [contribute](./CONTRIBUTING.md) or raise issues if you find something wrong.
+Feel free to [contribute](./CONTRIBUTING.md) or raise [issues](https://github.com/hdorgeval/learn-avesta/issues) if you find something wrong.

+## Acknowledgment

+I would like to express my appreciation to a number of individuals and institutes, whose help and support contributed to make this project live:

+`Kersi B. Shroff` that helped me to get in contact with `Raham Asha`, who in turns provided me his printed book `Avesta - A Grammatical Précis`;

+`Céline Redard` and `Almut Hintze` from the [SOAS University of London](https://www.soas.ac.uk/).